 Victoria Henderson Weber

-Walking in the footsteps of hometown hero Mrs. Sue Brown, who was a founding member of the branch (1915) and founded the cities first NAACP Youth Chapter (1925), Victoria served as Advisor of the Des Moines NAACP Youth Council from 2015 to 2020.
+Following in the footsteps of her hometown hero, Mrs. Sue Brown, one of the founding members of the NAACP Des Moines branch and the city's first NAACP Youth Chapter, Victoria served as the Advisor of the Des Moines NAACP Youth Council from 2015 to 2020.
 Her dedication led to her election as the Region IV Adult Representative on the National Youth Works Committee of the NAACP.
-Additionally, she was appointed to the position of State Advisor of the Iowa-Nebraska State Conference of the NAACP and worked alongside of youth members to establish the West Des Moines NAACP Youth Council and Drake University College Chapter.
+Additionally, she was appointed State Advisor to the Iowa-Nebraska State Conference of the NAACP and worked alongside of youth members to establish the West Des Moines NAACP Youth Council and Drake University College Chapter.

 Over the years, Victoria has played a crucial role in nurturing youth leaders and providing administrative support to the NAACP.
 Her relentless efforts and dedication to the cause led to her election as President of the Des Moines Branch in November 2019 and re-election in December 2022.

 Beyond her work with the NAACP, Victoria is actively involved in foster care advocacy, a dedicated genealogist, and a Prince Hall masonic historian.
 As a member Prince Hall Affiliated Order of the Eastern Star, Daughters of the Imperial Court AEAONMS-PHA, the Tawasi Federated Women's Club, National Organization of Black Law Enforcement Executives, and co-founder of the Des Moines chapter of the National African American Gun Association she continues to contribute significantly to her community.